yqbeyond/lcodeSpider/README.md

 #### HDU

-Enter your hdu user id and password and cookies (cause I was failed to simulate login in hdu, ^..^) in 'lhduSpider.py' correctly, and then run following code.
+Enter your hdu user id and password and cookies in 'lhduSpider.py' correctly, and then run following command.

 ```
 python lhudSpider.py
 ```